fineans/temp-mail/README.md

 # 📧 temp-mail

-Just a tiny terminal app using the 1sec mail api that gives you a temporary mail for free!
+• Just a tiny terminal app using the 1sec mail api that gives you a temporary mail for free •

 ## 🔨 Setup